jamescarruthers/BezierTrack/README.md

 Takes a standard track and turns it in to baked bezier curves.

 Instructions
-1. Select a single track
+1. Select a single track (click on a single segment and press i)
 2. Run plugin